moblets/style-guide/README.md

-# Moblets JavaScript Style Guide
+# Moblets' JavaScript Style Guide

 ## Intro
 Code style is very important to simplify the understanding and maintenance of the project in the future.
 The code needs maintenance, this is a fact, and working with a set of known rules from the begining of the project is the best way to get used to the code style.